-FIFA, a privately owned organization headquartered in Switzerland, was founded in 1904, employs approximately 3780 individuals, and reported $482.7M in revenue as of 2024.
-Primarily focused on spectator sports, the organization functions as a tier 1 media tech buyer, serving as the world's governing body for professional football and managing the rights for the World Cup.
+FIFA, a privately owned organization headquartered in Switzerland, founded in 1904, employs approximately 3780 individuals, and reported $482.7M in revenue as of 2024.
+Its main product is spectator sports, and functioning as a tier 1 media tech buyer, the organization serves as the world's governing body for professional football while managing the rights for the World Cup.

 Founded